devaroop/devaroop.github.io/_posts/2018-03-28-how-high-rentals-are-leading-to-home-buying-in-pune.md

 ---
 layout: post
-title: How high rents is leading to home buying in Pune
+title: How high rentals are leading to home buying in Pune
-subtitle: Brokers playing a nasty role
+subtitle: Brokers playing the nasty role
 tags: [how series, pune]
 ---